 Local Weather: August is a warm month in Arkadelphia; the average temperature is 92°F (33°C), so you are welcome to bring light clothes.
 By the October or November, you will probably need warmer clothes.
 It would be good to have a heavy coat, but you can always buy more here.View the weather forecast for Arkadelphia

 Please make every effort to arrange for your flight to arrive in Little Rock by 6 p.m. on Aug.
-21. An OBU representative will pick you up from the airport and help you get checked in to your residence hall.
-As soon as you have flight information, please email it to Amy Garrett at email@example.com.
+15. An OBU representative will pick you up from the airport and help you get checked in to your residence hall.
+As soon as you have flight information, please email it to Amy Gattis at firstname.lastname@example.org.

-International Student Orientation is specifically tailored to the needs of new international students and will be fun and informative.
+International Student Orientation is specifically tailored to the needs of new international students and TCKs and will be fun and informative.

 WOW is the orientation program for all new students at Ouachita.
 It is a great time to get to know other incoming American students.